 Students explore the origin and occurrence of economically important minerals.
 A portion of the course is devoted to petroleum.
-Prerequisite: GEOL 1403 or GEOL 1405 plus GEOL 1404.

 GEOL 4320.
 Petroleum Geology.
 3 Hours.

 Students review the origin and development of petroleum and natural gas deposits, and surveys the various tools used to prospect for commercial deposits of oil and natural gas.